coracle-social/coracle/ROADMAP.md

 # UI/Features

+- [ ] Combine search and scan
+  - [ ] Search for topics using nostr.band
+  - [ ] Include notes in search results
 - [ ] Use real links so cmd+click or right click work
 - [ ] Allow sharing of lists/following other people's lists
 - [ ] Add suggestion list for topics on compose